 Try grouping candles, add trailing plants that cascade down, or maybe a decorative sculpture.
 Try and get the balance right and think carefully about the number of items you want to display.
 Take an item away really force yourself to question if this is the curated display you want guests to see when they come into the room.

 Day 4.
-Clean out one drawer in your chest of drawers
+Clean out one drawer in your dresser

 Your next task is to take one drawer and fully empty it, slowly assembling things back in place to make sure everything is neat and tidy and has its purpose in the drawer.